6DaddyCoders9/.github/profile/README.md

 ## Welcome to the 6DaddyCoders9 Realm! 🎉

-**Where coding meets meme culture.** We're a duo of Aryans on a mission to code, meme, and conquer the tech world.
+**Where coding meets aryan culture.** We're a duo of Aryans on a mission to code, meme, and conquer the tech world.

 ## The Dynamic Duo